Jibun/ags-translation-editor/README.md

 * Allow wrap arond search.

 ### Known Issues ###
+The version detection of the AGS files is hardcoded, as I haven't found a clear pattern.
+As such, it may fail in games that I haven't tested.

 ### Changelog ###
+#### 2.1.1 ####
+* Fixed TRA creation and Game Information retrieval for old ASG version games (messed up in last update).
+* Added AGS as a supported file format for Game Information retrieval and TRA creation.

 #### 2.1.0 ####
-* Added support for newer AGS games
+* Added support for newer AGS games.

 #### 2.0.0 ####
 * Names of some forms, methods, variables, etc. changed.